metodiew/dotfiles/Toolbox/Ubuntu/linux-setup-and-backup.md

 # Linux Setup and Backup
-This is a personal step-by-step for installing a new machine or just refrehsing my Ubuntu setup.
+This is a personal step-by-step for installing a new machine or just refreshing my Ubuntu setup.
 If you feel it useful or have any feedback, please drop a line :)

-For some context, I'm usuing the [laptop-backup-scripts](https://github.com/metodiew/dotfiles/tree/master/Toolbox/Ubuntu/laptop-backup-scripts) set of scripts here where I backup my laptop on a weekly basic and I can easily restore the setup just like it was before.
+For some context, I'm using the [laptop-backup-scripts](https://github.com/metodiew/dotfiles/tree/master/Toolbox/Ubuntu/laptop-backup-scripts) set of scripts here where I backup my laptop on a weekly basic and I can easily restore the setup just like it was before.

 Once we have the new system/laptop in place, we are going to follow the steps below.